List of Subjects

 Advanced Level

 At Advanced Level, students will have the opportunity to consolidate and expand their knowledge of the French language and culture while being introduced to French literature.
 The programme includes training in essay writing, written comprehension, dictation exercises, and analysis of non-literary texts.
 Students will also explore various French cultural topics and study three designated literary works.
-In addition to enhancing grammatical skills, participants will receive instruction in reading and spoken French.
+In addition to enhancing grammatical skills, students will receive instruction in reading and spoken French.

 Intermediate Level

-At this level students expand their understanding of the French language and culture.
+At this level, students expand their understanding of the French language and culture.
 They will also explore French literature, engage in essay and summary writing, study cultural topics, and practise reading and speaking in French.

 Advanced Level